 The response of film dosimeters to neutron radiation was not good.
-NTA film was added to the holder for the Clarksville beta/gamma dosimeter in 1958 and from July 1962 through 1965 (ORAUT 2005).
+NTA film was added to the holder used for the Clarksville beta/gamma dosimeter in 1958 and from July 1962 through 1965 (Martin 2005).
 In general, the response of the NTA film decreases with decreasing neutron energies greater than a minimum threshold energy for laboratory studies, estimated to be about 500 keV (IAEA 1990).
 The minimum threshold energy for routine use in Clarksville mixed photon and neutron radiation fields is probably about 1 MeV.
-Results reported at the first AEC neutron dosimetry workshop indicated that laboratory dose measurements with NTA film were about one-half to one-fourth of those measured with other methods, including the neutron TLD (Vallario, Hankins, and Unruh 1969).
-Based on current knowledge of the general characteristics and response of NTA film, and the expected under-response in workplace conditions with significant scattering of neutrons, use of the film for personnel neutron dose monitoring can have biases.
-Testing of NTA film clearly showed that neutrons with energies below 500 keV were not measurable, and overall neutron doses were probably underestimated.
-Based on this, correction factors should be applied to the recorded NTA film results to account for threshold response (1.4), angular dependence (1.33), and uncorrected fading (1.56) (ORAUT 2016a).
-Combining these factors, the total correction factor of 2.9 should be applied to the NTA film results in addition to the International Commission on Radiological Protection (ICRP) correction factor (1.91) (ORAUT 2016a).
+Results reported at the first AEC Neutron Dosimetry Workshop indicated that laboratory dose measurements with NTA film were about one-half to one-fourth of those measured with other methods, including the neutron TLD (Vallario, Hankins, and Unruh 1969).
+See Table 6-7 in Section 6.3 for information on methods to obtain estimates of neutron dose.
+The results of the NTA film should not be used for dose calculations because NTA is too unreliable.